Property (QT) for 3-manifold groups

 Let $M$ be a compact, connected, orientable, irreducible 3-manifold with empty or tori boundary. $M$ is called \emph{geometric} if its interior admits geometric structures in the sense of Thurston, that are $S^3$, $\mathbb{E}^3$, $\mathbb{H}^3$, $S^{2} \times \mathbb{R}$, $\mathbb{H}^{2} \times \mathbb{R}$, $\widetilde{SL(2, \mathbb{R})}$, Nil and Sol.
 If $M$ is not geometric, then $M$ is called a {\it nongeometric $3$--manifold}.
 By geometric decomposition of $3$--manifolds, there is a nonempty minimal union $\mathcal{T} \subset M$ of disjoint essential tori and Klein bottles, unique up to isotopy, such that each component of $M \backslash \mathcal{T}$ is either a Seifert fibered piece or a hyperbolic piece. $M$ is called {\it graph manifold} if all the pieces of $M \backslash \mathcal{T}$ are Seifert pieces, otherwise it is a {\it mixed manifold}.

-We remark here that the geometric decomposition is slightly different from the torus decomposition, but they are closely related (when $M$ has no decomposing Klein bottle, then two these decompositions agree with each other).
-Since we only consider virtual properties of $3$--manifolds (recall that property (QT) is a commensurability invariant) in this paper and two these decompositions agree with each other on some finite cover of $M$, such a difference can be get rid of by passing to some finite cover of $M$.
+We remark here that the geometric decomposition is slightly different from the torus decomposition, but they are closely related (if $M$ has no decomposing Klein bottle, then these two decompositions agree with each other).
+Such a difference can be got rid of by passing to some finite cover of $M$.
+Since we are only interested in virtual properties of $3$--manifolds in this paper, we can always assume that these two decompositions agree with each other (on some finite cover of $M$).